[PREV - KREBS] [TOP]

 When they get to San Francisco,

-Or how about this one: housing where a
+Or how about this one: there were apartments

 and wasteful building".